claudiodekker/inertia-laravel-testing/README.md

 ```

 #### Count / Size / Length
-To *assert that Inertia **has** a property of a specific size*, we'll still use the `has` method, but will in addition
+To assert that Inertia **has** a property of a specific size/length, you may provide the expected size as the second argument:
-to the key pass in a second (integer) argument that reflects the expected size:

 ```php
 $response->assertInertia(fn (Assert $inertia) => $inertia
     // Checking that the root-level podcasts property exists and has 7 items